stievie/ABx/README.md

 So, in theory, how many players and games this server can handle, depends only on how much hardware you have.

+### Message Server

+This one is for inter server communication, for example to deliver messages from a player to another player on a different game server.

 ### Client